git-moss/DrivenByMoss-Documentation/Mackie/Mackie-HUI.md

 ### Hardware Setup

 * Profile: This list contains some presets to setup the following hardware settings.
-If one of the controllers from the list is connected select the acoording entry from the list.
+If one of the controllers from the list is connected select the according entry from the list.
 * Has a display: Enable if the HUI compatible controller has a display.
 * Has a position/tempo: Enable if the HUI compatible controller has an additional position display.
 * Has motor faders: Enable if the HUI compatible controller has motor faders.